 That’s what we did, and we did go trick-or-treating together, all three of us.
 We were a big hit, and Glen told me about a thousand times that he ended up with twice as much candy as he’d ever got before.

-Everyone loved Fang, otherwise known as Woofie, who they recognized even though Mrs. Lorring had made a black mask for him.
+Everyone loved Fang, usually known as Woofie, who they recognized even though Mrs. Lorring had made a black mask for him.
 Of course, there’s a reason almost everyone in the neighborhood knows Woofie.
 They see me walking my black Lab three times a day, and he’s a very friendly dog who loves to be petted and to have people talk about him.
 Hey, he knows when people are talking about him!
 He really does.

 The only downside of going trick-or-treating with Glen?
 My scalp and face itched all the next day from the fake Hagrid hair and beard I’d worn.
 But it had definitely been worth it, and it had helped Glen forget about the incident at the mall, at least for a day or two.